 Richard Phillips Feynman, Nobel Laureate in Physics (1918-1988)

 Public trust appears to be won via a combination of expertise, integrity and benevolence.
-This reflects classical models of persuasion and demonstrates why doctors are the most trusted experts, according to a number of recent surveys in the UK, US and Israel.
+This reflects classical models of persuasion and demonstrates why doctors are the most trusted experts, according to a number of recent surveys worldwide.
 The basic recommendations: